…NNPC Begins Oil Exploration In Gongola Basin

 Speaking while delivering paper titled: “New Growth Phase for Gas Business in Nigeria,” Baru posited that about $35.4 billion investment would be required in the gas exploration and production activities, power plants projects, fertilizer plants, virtual pipelines and flare gas commercialization initiatives.

-The GMD added that $16 billion investment would also be needed in the free trade zones (FTZ) infrastructure development and concessioning, port infrastructure, central gas processing facilities, gas transmission, LPG plants, real estate development, pipe milling and local fabrication yards among others.
+The GMD added that $16 billion investment would also be needed in the free trade zones (FTZ) infrastructure development and concessioning, port infrastructure, central gas processing facilities, gas transmission, LPG plants, real estate development, pipe milling and local general fabrication yards among others.

 He stated that some of the key enablers that would be required for the growth of the gas sector include clear definition of boundaries between upstream, midstream and downstream sectors, appropriate pricing structure and guarantees for payment, host communities engagement and conducive environment for investors.